-All students are expected to attend each scheduled day of the school year, including all lectures, unless approval is given in advance.
-Acceptable reasons for absence may include appointments, job interviews, or other events as approved by program faculty.
-The student must notify program faculty at least 24 hours prior to the scheduled absence to obtain approval.
+All students are expected to attend each scheduled day of the school year unless approval is given in advance.
+Acceptable reasons for absence may include appointments, job interviews, or other events as approved by the program director and faculty.
+The student must notify the program faculty at least 24 hours prior to the scheduled absence to obtain approval.